“The internet is becoming the town square of the global village of tomorrow.”

 - Encourage them to take action and talk to you if they are being cyberbullied.

 - Be involved in your child’s online life.
 For many of today’s young people there is no line between the online and offline worlds.
-Young people use the internet to socialise and grow and, just as you guide and support them offline, you should be there for them online too.
-Talk to them about what they are doing, if they know that you understand then they are more likely to approach you if they need support.
-Click here for tips on how to discuss tricky issues with your child.
+Young people use the Internet to socialise and grow and, just as you guide and support them offline, you should be there for them online too.
+Talk to them about what they are doing, if they know you understand then they are more likely to approach you if they need support.

 - Keep up-to-date with your child’s development online.
 Be inquisitive and interested in the new gadgets and sites that your child is using.
-It is important that as your child learns more, so do you.
+It is important that, as your child learns more, you do too.

-- Set boundaries in the online world just as you would in the real world.
-Think about what your child might see, what they share, who they talk to and how long they spend online.
-It is important to continue to discuss boundaries so that they evolve as your child’s use of technology does.
+- Set boundaries in the online world, just as you would in the real world.
+Think about what they might see, what they share, who they talk to and how long they spend online.
+It is important to continue to discuss boundaries so that they evolve, as your child’s use of technology does.

 - Know what connects to the Internet and how.
-Nowadays even the TV connects to the Internet.
-Your child will use all sorts of devices and gadgets; make sure that you are aware of which ones can connect to the Internet, such as their phone or games console.
-Also, find out how they are accessing the Internet – is it your connection or a neighbour’s Wifi?
+Nowadays even TVs connects to the Internet.
+Your child will use all sorts of devices and gadgets; make sure you are aware of which ones can connect to the Internet, such as their phone or games console.
+Also, find out how they are accessing the Internet; is it via your connection or a neighbour’s Wifi?
 This will affect whether your safety settings are being applied.

 - Emphasise that not everyone is who they say they are.
-Make sure that your child knows never to meet up with someone that they only know online.
+Make sure your child knows never to meet up with someone they only know online.
 People might not always be who they say they are.
-Make sure that your child understands that they should never meet up with anyone that they only know online without taking a trusted adult with them.
+Make sure your child understands that they should never meet up with anyone they only know online, without taking a trusted adult with them.

 - Know what to do if something goes wrong.
 Just as in the offline world, you want to help your child when they need it.
-Therefore, it is important to know when and how to report any problem.Click here to find out what tools are available to help you keep your child safe.
+Therefore, it is important to know when and how to report a problem, and the tools available to help keep your child safe.